unytco/release-domino/testing_docs/3_1_intro_to_smart_agreements.md

 **Inputs:** The fields defined in the template's Input Schema must be mapped to some source, either: 1) provided by an agent in a Role, 2) provided by the executor at runtime, 3) a fixed value, or 4) a result of a query of the content in the app's shared storage.

 ## 3. SAVED (Smart Agreement Verifiable Execution Doc)
-When an agent execusts a Smart Agreement, they generate a record of the execution which can be verifed as valid by any agent.
+When an agent executes a Smart Agreement, they generate a record of the execution which can be verifed as valid by any agent.
 This document is the product of the execution.
 It contains the inputs used, the link to the Smart Agreement being executed, and the outputs it produced.

 The SAVED can be examined by any other Alliance member, who can verify that it has been executed validly.
 Consequently, we describe the resulting Record of Execution as a "Smart Agreement Verifiable Execution Doc" or SAVED.
 Again, even though a particular party performed the execution, any party can independently verify that the execution was done appropriately.